QuangMinh-Le/signal-denoising-5g/README.md

 ## 📌 Project Overview

+Ever wondered what 5G signals would sound like if they had a bad karaoke night? 🎤 Well, this project is here to clean up the noise!

-This project implements a **1D Convolutional Neural Network (CNN)** to denoise **noisy 5G signals**.
-The goal is to improve signal clarity by reducing Gaussian noise using deep learning techniques.
+I built a **1D Convolutional Neural Network (CNN)** to take those messy, noisy 5G signals and make them crisp and clear using deep learning magic. 🧙‍♂️✨

+👨‍💻 **Author**: Quang Minh Le

+🎯 **Why did I do this?** I wanted to dive into the world of AI and signal processing—plus, who doesn’t love a good challenge?

 ## 🚀 Features